geenafong/cisco-spl/README.md

 Add Route53 DNS name.

-Make security groups more fine-grained based on expectations of the app.
+Make security groups more fine-grained based on expectations of the app